WPChill/modula-lite/readme.txt

 With Modula Pro, you can create video galleries that combine videos with photos.
 This is perfect for event galleries, portfolio websites, and multimedia presentations.

-To add videos to your gallery, click the video icon when adding new items to your gallery.
+To add videos to your gallery, click the "Add new" button when adding new items to your gallery.
 Paste YouTube or Vimeo URLs, or upload self-hosted video files.
 Videos appear inline with your images and open in the lightbox viewer when clicked.

 Mix video content with photos to create engaging multimedia galleries that tell a complete story.
-Video thumbnails are generated automatically for a seamless viewing experience.
+Video thumbnails are generated automatically (for YouTube & Vimeo videos) for a seamless viewing experience.

 ## Creating Portfolio Galleries for Photography Websites